Garbage & Recycling Collection Schedules

 - Residents are to use a black 96-gallon cart for garbage and a red 96-gallon cart for recycling.

-- The 96-gallon recycle cart will be collected every other week.
+- The 96-gallon recycle cart will be emptied every other week.

 - The town does not collect appliances.
-These should be hauled to the North Mecklenburg Recycling Center on Hwy 21 (Statesville Road) in Huntersville.
+These should be hauled to the North Mecklenburg Recycling Center on Hwy 21 at 12300 N. Statesville Road, Huntersville, NC 28078.